Château de Ferrand Saint-Emilion 2019 - Grand Cru Classé (Magnum)

 Nose

-A beautiful burst of black fruits with floral and licorice notes
+A beautiful burst of dark fruit with floral and licorice notes

-A well-balanced wine characterized by freshness, elegance, and beautiful aromatic intensity.
+A well-balanced wine characterized by freshness, elegance, and a lovely aromatic intensity

 Serve